dgold-commschool/flip_seven/readme.md

 - Solitaire (1-player): One player takes as many rounds as needed to reach the goal, with the aim of minimizing the number of rounds needed.
 - Competitive (n-player):

+## Questions

+For Solitaire Play:
+- As a function of n, g, h, and b, what are the optimal policies for minimizing the expected number of turns needed?